 No more than two courses (6 credits) can be selected from ECON 2180, ECON 2181, and ECON 2182.
 ECON 2180 does not satisfy the major elective requirement if taken concurrently with or after successful completion of ECON 2181 or ECON 2182.

-* Post-matriculation residency requirement: For ECON 1011 and ECON 1012 to count toward the major it must be completed at GW with a minimum grade of C-.
-Students who matriculate with AP or transfer credit for one or both courses are exempt from this residency requirement for the relevant course(s).
+*Post-matriculation residency requirement: ECON 1011 must be taken at GW to count toward the major.
+Students who matriculate with AP or transfer credit for ECON 1011 are exempt from this residency requirement.

 In addition to the University General Education Requirement, undergraduate students in Columbian College must complete a further, College-specific general education curriculum—Perspective, Analysis, Communication (G-PAC) as well as the course CCAS 1001 First-Year Experience.
 Together with the University General Education Requirement, G-PAC engages students in active intellectual inquiry across the liberal arts.
 Students achieve a set of learning outcomes that enhance their analytical skills, develop their communication competencies, and invite them to participate as responsible citizens who are attentive to issues of culture, diversity, and privilege.